 Local Dumpster Laws

 While the state laws are fairly straight forward.
 Local laws can get confusing.
 Each town will have specific ordinances for dumpster rental and use.
 Before you rent a dumpster it pays to do a little research.
 The first place to check is your town’s board of health, it’s not uncommon for temporary dumpster ordinances to fall under their jurisdiction.
-As long as you stick to the rules, your permit should be approved.
+As long as you stick to the rules, you should get approval on your permit.
 Be careful where you place the dumpster.
 Make sure you have permission before you block any sidewalk or street.

 In addition to state and local laws, your dumpster provider may have specific regulations they insists upon depending on their company policies or relationships with landfills they use.